 Completion stage.
-The Group determines when performance obligations are met and thus, recognizes construction revenue based on the proportion of contract costs incurred for work performed to date relative to the estimated total contract costs.
+The Group determines when performance obligations are met and thus, recognizes construction revenue by determination of the completion of a physical proportion of the work for each construction contract.
 The management estimates the stage of completion of a contract by assessing actual number work units completed as at reporting date and total number of work units to be completed for the whole contract.